Friedrich Weissensee: Life

+He was born c.
+1560 in Schwerstedt, Thüringen.
 In 1590 he was made rector of a Latin school in Gebesee near Erfurt.
 In 1596 he succeeded Leonhart Schröter as cantor at the Altstädtische Schule in Magdeburg on Schröter's retirement – one of Weißensee's pupils was Daniel Friderici.
-In 1602 he became a minister in Altenweddingen.
+In 1602 he became a minister in Altenweddingen bei Magdeburg, where he died in 1622.